Angelina Jolie Is Reportedly Struggling To Raise Her Kids Without Brad Pitt, Hardly Sleeping And Not Eating

 “Angelina Jolie has been struggling with keeping the kids happy,” an insider told Hollywood Life.
 “It’s been weeks since the kids moved out of their home and they are getting homesick.
 The children are sad, miss the huge house they grew up in, and have been complaining to Angelina that they want to go home.
 The older children are not happy with the situation while the younger kids are having trouble understanding why they can’t just go home.”

-Angelina Jolie and Brad Pitt had several homes during the time they were together, including homes in France, New York and Los Angeles, but when it came to the children’s home of choice, Hollywood Life claimed it was their Los Feliz home that felt most like home.
+Angelina Jolie and Brad Pitt had several homes during the time they were together, including homes in France, New York, and Los Angeles, but when it came to the children’s home of choice, Hollywood Life claimed it was their Los Feliz home that felt most like home.

 “The Los Feliz home has been where the kids have spent most of their time growing up,” the insider continued.
 “Brad has built a huge skate ramp for the kids on the property and they all have their own rooms there too.
 They may have lots of houses but the Los Feliz house has always been home.”